ParamsRaman/homepage/_posts/2015-02-07-Debugging-In-MachineLearning.md

 By optimizer, I mean the solver (say gradient-descent, SGD, L-BFGS, etc) that takes the model (or objective function) and produces the final weights (or optimal value).
 As you can see, regularization does not matter here as it will only change the value of the objective function.
 What matters here is given any function, how <i>correctly</i> and <i>quickly</i> can we find the optimal solution?

-This are some of my suggestions, I hope to add more later.
+These are some of my suggestions, I hope to add more later.
 Comments are welcome.